Georgia to release report on presidential race hand tally

 It was up to Secretary of State Brad Raffensperger to select the race to be audited, and he said the presidential race made the most sense because of its significance and the tight margin separating the candidates.
 Because of that small margin, Raffensperger said a full hand recount was necessary.

+In Floyd County, more than 2,500 ballots were discovered during the audit that hadn't previously been scanned, and the secretary of state's office had called for the firing of the county's chief elections clerk, Robert Brady.
+The county elections board on Thursday voted to issue a written reprimand to Brady and, because it was his second written reprimand within six months, to fire him in accordance with county policy, board member Melanie Conrad said in an email.

+Several other counties found memory cards with votes that hadn't been uploaded and counted prior to the audit.

 Going into the hand tally, Biden led Trump by a margin of about 14,000 votes.
-Previously uncounted ballots discovered in four counties during the hand count will reduce that margin to about 12,800, Sterling said.
+The previously uncounted ballots discovered during the hand count will reduce that margin to about 12,800, Sterling said.

-Other counties found slight differences in results as they did their hand counts, and state election officials had consistently said that was to be expected.

 The Associated Press has not declared a winner in Georgia, where Biden led Trump by about 0.3 percentage points.
 There is no mandatory recount law in Georgia, but state law provides that option to a trailing candidate if the margin is less than 0.5 percentage points.
 It is AP’s practice not to call a race that is — or is likely to become — subject to a recount.